 What do users think recently?

-How's The Books & Reference Market?
+How's the Books & Reference market?

-The outtake for Open Library
+Key takeaways for Open Library

 While the app offers an ambitious catalog of free literature, users frequently report critical technical failures regarding account authentication, bookmark synchronization, and interface usability.